Frequently Asked Questions

 How does the wait list work?

 Students who are unable to select housing at room selection are automatically placed on the housing wait list in lottery number order.
 Students who did not sign up for room selection but wish to live on-campus will be added to the end of the wait list on a first-come, first-serve basis.
 Students' status on the wait list will be confirmed soon after room selection through email.
 We will begin to contact students to offer them housing after May 1.
-You may remove yourself from the wait list or decline housing offered to you without financial penalty at any time.
-Although housing is not guaranteed to juniors and seniors on the wait list, in past years, every student on the wait list has been offered a space on-campus.
+You may remove yourself from the wait list or decline housing offered to you without financial penalty before August 15.
+Although housing is not guaranteed to juniors and seniors on the wait list, we have always offered housing to everyone on the waitlist.

 Can transfer students receive housing through room selection?

 Yes, transfer students who live on-campus and off-campus can participate in room selection.
 Transfer students will be counted as rising juniors or seniors, depending on their class standing.
-They will receive a random lottery number between 1001 and 3000.
+They will receive a random room selection number between 1001 and 3000.

 I want to live in (insert quad here).
 Will I be able to select a suite/apartment/room there with my number?